Shahir-47/Shahir-47/README.md

 I am a 2nd-year undergraduate Student at Dickinson College, pursuing a Bachelor's in Computer Science and Mathematics, who is passionate about  Machine Learning:bar_chart:, Software Development :snake:, and open source :octocat:.
 I love to learn and contribute in any and every possible way.

+- ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.

 </div>
 <div align="center">